kevintruong/til/Synchronization,-Part-6:-Implementing-a-barrier.md

 Pthreads has a function `pthread_barrier_wait()` that implements this.
 You'll need to declare a `pthread_barrier_t` variable and initialize it with `pthread_barrier_init()`.  `pthread_barrier_init()` takes the number of threads that will be participating in the barrier as an argument.
 [Here's an example.](https://github.com/angrave/SystemProgramming/wiki/Sample-program-using-pthread-barriers)

-Now let's implement our own barrier and use it to keep a all the threads in sync in a large calculation.
+Now let's implement our own barrier and use it to keep all the threads in sync in a large calculation.

 ```C
 double data[256][8192]